wifisensing/PicoScenes-github-pages/scenarios.md

 PicoScenes "-d debug; -i usrp192.168.30.2,192.168.40.2 --freq 5955 --mode radar --tx-channel 0,1,2,3 --rx-channel 0,1,2,3 --tx-ant TX/RX --rx-ant RX2 --clock-source external --preset TR_CBW_40_EHTSU --sts 4 --repeat 1e9 --delay 5e3 --txpower 0.1 --delayed-start 3 --plot;"
 ```

-To synchronize both X310 devices, we use the `--clock-source external` options, which you may refer to [phase_sync_multiple_device](#phase_sync_multiple_device).
+To synchronize both X310 devices, we use the `--clock-source external` options, which you may refer to [Clock Synchronization across Multiple USRP Devices](#62161-clock-synchronization-across-multiple-usrp-devices).

 ### 6.2.4.
 Transmission, Reception, and CSI Measurement with Non-Standard Channel and Bandwidth

 > **Warning**: It is essential to comply with the RF spectrum regulations of your country/location.
 PicoScenes platform is a research-purpose software.
 You are responsible for ensuring compliance with all applicable laws.

-In previous two sections [sdr_rx](#sdr_rx) and [sdr_tx](#sdr_tx), all Tx/Rx parameters were compatible with the official Wi-Fi *numerology*, ensuring interoperability between SDR devices and commercial off-the-shelf (COTS) NICs.
-This allows users to transmit frames with SDR and measure CSI with COTS NICs, or vice versa, see [interoperability](#interoperability) for details.
+In previous two sections [Listening to Wi-Fi Traffic and Measuring CSI for 802.11a/g/n/ac/ax/be-Format Frame](#621-listening-to-wi-fi-traffic-and-measuring-csi-for-80211agnacaxbe-format-frame) and [Transmitting 802.11a/g/n/ac/ax/be protocol frames using SDR Devices](#622-transmitting-80211agnacaxbe-protocol-frames-using-sdr-devices), all Tx/Rx parameters were compatible with the official Wi-Fi *numerology*, ensuring interoperability between SDR devices and commercial off-the-shelf (COTS) NICs.
+This allows users to transmit frames with SDR and measure CSI with COTS NICs, or vice versa, see [Interoperability among SDR and COTS NICs](#65-interoperability-among-sdr-and-cots-nics) for details.
 To maintain this interoperability, we use the `--preset` option to specify various low-level parameters for SDR.
 In this section, we will demonstrate several commonly used non-standard cases and explain some key parameters.

 #### 6.2.4.1.
 Changing Baseband Bandwidth (Sampling Rate) with NI USRP B2x0 Series